Fall Programs and Tours

-Take a walking tour and experience the rich history of Morris County with a knowledgeable guide.
-Tours last approximately one hour and involve an easy level of walking.
+Experience the rich history of Morris County with a knowledgeable guide.
+Programs and Tours last approximately one hour.

 Click on the date to sign up for the tour of your choice.
-With two weeks advanced notice MCTB will provide assisted listening systems.
+Ticket sales begin Tuesday, September 3, 2019.

 Victorian Morristown Walking Tour

 Learn about one of the grandest periods in Morristown’s 300-year history with guide Karen Ann Kurlander, a Victorian lifestyle expert and Historic District resident.
 Walk through town visiting commercial and residential buildings that date from 1870-1910.
 Victorian social customs will be presented, and you’ll learn how 100 Victorian homes came to be built within a few blocks of the Morristown Green.

 Treasures from the Vault NEW

 The Morristown National Historical Park collector and benefactor, Lloyd Smith, donated his rare books and manuscripts to the Park nearly 100 years ago.
 The vault containing his most valuable acquisitions continues to yield incredible treasures.
 The recently discovered Scarlatti manuscript will be performed by Maestro Robert Butts of the Baroque Orchestra of New Jersey, and the poetry of Phyllis Wheatley will be recited.
 Ms. Wheatley, brought here as a slave, was the first African-American female to be published in America.

 Gilded Age Morristown: Foote Mansion and Garden Tour